-Two hikes, the Manoa Falls hike and the Judd Trail to Nu’uanu Trail start at completely different areas but can end at the same place.
+Two hikes, the Manoa Falls hike described here and the Judd Trail to Nu’uanu Trail start at completely different areas but can end at the same place.
 Both are part of the extensive network of 18 trails that comprise the Honolulu Mauka Trail System.
-Mauka means toward the mountains in Hawaiian (antonym would be makai, toward the ocean), which can be more meaningful than compass points on a round island.
+Mauka means toward the mountains in Hawaiian (as opposed to makai, toward the ocean), and can be more meaningful than compass points on a small island.
 The Manoa Falls hike is a short jaunt while the Judd Trail is a vigorous adventure.
 Download or print a map so you can find your way if you take any of the extensions and carry plenty of water.
 The junctions are well signed but there are hardly any map boards along the way.

 Fans of the TV series Lost and Hawaii Five-O may recognize scenes from both trails.
-Keep an eye out for McGarrett and Dano.
+Keep an eye out for McGarrett and Dano from Hawaii Five-O!

-The hike is a fairly easy 30-60 minute (1-2 hours round trip) walk to Manoa Falls.
+The hike is a fairly easy 30-60 minute (1-2 hours round trip), two-mile round trip walk to Manoa Falls.
 There is a gentle uphill gradient with rocky, uneven surfaces, and can be slippery due to frequent showers.
 Wear proper hiking footwear.

 Dense tropical lush foliage lines the trail, giving way to a thicket of bamboo forest, accompanied by the percussion tones of the hollow bamboo clacking together in the breeze in concert with chirping birds.
 Along the way you can see ginger, mule’s foot ferns, guava, passion fruit, mosses and the blue marble tree with Avatar-blue fruit.
 The waterfall is fairly modest but feathery spray drops into a small, pretty pool that is pleasurable to dip toes into.
 Thickets of hau trees can be seen along the trail, used extensively by early Hawaiians to create canoe outriggers from the wood, sandals from the bark and a medicinal agent from the sap.
 Expect a few raindrops in the afternoons as clouds often gather around the mountain tops.
 This area gets 165 inches of rainfall annually, and from sunny Waikiki one can often look back to Manoa in the afternoon to see dark, billowing clouds gathering along the ridges.